FAQ Electoral Committee

 This may either be an error or you may not be eligible to vote.
 You can read the voter eligibility requirements in the regulations.
 Examples of groups that are excluded are:

-- External students and course participants of non-government funded postgraduate education and contract teaching, and privately financed Master's programmes.
+- External students and course participants of non-government funded postgraduate education and contract teaching, privately financed Master's programmes, and pre-Master's programmes.
 Pursuant to the law, student representation is limited to government-funded programmes, which means that only students of a government-funded programme are eligible to vote.